animatlabs/animatlabs.github.io/_drafts/2026-06-16-fastendpoints-guide.md

 Each endpoint class owns its route, verbs, and authorization in `Configure()`.
 Request and response shapes sit next to the handler or in a shared folder if you prefer.
 Validators are separate classes that plug in automatically if they inherit from `Validator<T>`.

-You are not buying back full MVC.
+You're not buying back full MVC.
 No views, no `ControllerBase` ceremony, no action filters unless you want them.
-You get folders that match your API surface and code that reads top to bottom.
+Folders match your API surface and code reads top to bottom.

-At startup, FastEndpoints scans assemblies for endpoint types and wires routes.
-You do not maintain a central list of `MapGet` calls unless you opt into manual registration for odd cases.
-New file under `Endpoints`, new route shows up.
-Delete the file, the route disappears.
-That beats grep-driven development.
+At startup, FastEndpoints scans assemblies and wires routes automatically.
+New file under `Endpoints/`, new route shows up.
+Delete the file, route disappears.
+Beats grep-driven development.

 ## Three lines that matter